MikeyBeez/Juliet/README.md

 You can manually pip install them into your virtual environment.
 I've created a file called imports.txt by recursively grepping for import import statements.
-After running your conda env create --file=Juliet.yaml command, look imports.txt over, and make sure to install all the packages missing from a pip list.
+After running your conda env create --file=Juliet.yaml command, look imports.txt (missing -- missed git add) over, and make sure to install all the packages missing from a pip list.

 Juliet requires git and python3.
 I use miniconda to create a virtual environment.
 On my own system, I create a directory.
 You should fork my repository,  Then clone your fork.